A List of 2023’s Best Indie Electronic Artists

 The concept of indie electronic was coined to describe a wide range of music that fits somewhere between pop, rock, electronica and experimental – often with danceable rhythms.
 Artists working in the genre often use organic instrumentation as the foundation for their compositions, but include electronic sounds to create deeper sonic textures and effects.
 Indie electronic artists are also known for taking a more abstract approach to songwriting, often using unconventional structures, harmonies and rhythms.

 Indie electronic started in the 1990s and has since exploded.
 Today many artists pursue this type of sound to great effect.
-With that in mind, here are 8 modern indie electronic acts that are sure to please even the most discerning music aficionado.
+With that in mind, today I’m taking a look at modern indie electronic acts that are sure to please even the most discerning music aficionado.

 Ibibio Sound Machine

 Ibibio Sound Machine’s music blends disco and Afrobeat together to create a completely new funk experience.
 Their latest album, Electricity, is littered with electro-pop jams that flit around the border between funk, disco, Afrobeat, and indie electronic.
 Produced by Joe Goddard and Al Doyle of Hot Chip, much of the album is set to syncopated rhythms that call back to the work of legendary African drummers like Tony Allen.